holgerroth/NVFlare/integration/nemo/README.md

 build, customize, and deploy generative AI models with billions of parameters.

 ## Description
-NVFlare utilizes features from NeMo such as prompt learning run LLM tasks in federated environments.
+NVFlare utilizes features from NeMo, such as prompt learning to run LLM tasks in federated environments.

 ### Examples